Sysmex Scientific Seminar

 Akira Yokoyama, M.D., Ph.D.

-Senior Lecturer, Department of Medical Oncology, Kyoto University Hospital
+Senior Lecturer, Department of Clinical Oncology, Kyoto University Hospital

 Hirofumi Nakaoka, Ph.D.